 The Sebastopol goose originated in southeastern Europe, with sources pointing to the region around the Black Sea.
-They were named after Sebastopol, a Russian city from which they were imported to the United States.
-The breed was developed from wild Graylag geese, which is native to Europe, and was recognized by The American Poultry Association in 1938.
+They were named after Sebastopol, a Russian city from which they were imported to the US.
+In Germany, the birds have been known as “Strupp Guns” or “Lockengans” which means “unkempt goose” or “curl goose” due to the frizzled appearance of their feathers.
+The breed was developed from wild Graylag geese, which are native to Europe, and was recognized by The American Poultry Association Standard of Perfection in 1938.

-Sebastopols are medium-sized geese, weighing 12 to 14 pounds when mature.
+Sebastopols are medium-sized geese, with ganders weighing 14 lbs. and geese weighing 12 lbs. when mature.
 They have prominent eyes, slightly arched necks, keelless breasts, and large, rounded heads.
-The head’s plumage, as well as the upper two-thirds of the neck, is normal, while the breast and underbody are elongated and well-curled.
+The head’s plumage and that of the upper two-thirds of the neck is normal; the breast and underbody feathers are elongated and well-curled.
 The soft, fluffy feathers of the back, wings, and tail have flexible shafts, are attractively spiraled, and are so long that they nearly touch the ground.
-The curled feathers prevent flight making them easier to confine.
-Sebastopols produce 25-35 eggs annually.
-They have a quiet and pleasant disposition.
+The curled feathers prevent flight, and they don’t like to wander and are slow-moving which makes them easier to confine.

-To learn more about the history of Sebastopol geese, download an article by Jonathan M. Thompson.
+For more information about Sebastopol geese and their history, download an article by Jonathan M. Thompson.

 Did you know: